Feefo, the gold standard of customer review platforms, has awarded us their 2025 Platinum Trusted Service Award

 Explanation: This was due to teething problems with our new website: the sizes were labelled correctly in our database, but the price grid that customers saw was squashing some text into the wrong lines when viewed on certain mobiles, or when zoomed in on a desktop monitor.

-This was a temporary problem with our website that only affected a handful of visitors, and has been fixed.
+This was a temporary problem with our website that affected a handful of visitors, and has been fixed.

-Recap: what we are now doing differently to improve
+Recap: what we are doing differently to improve

 We have already:

-• Improved advice on the website & in emails for seedling plug plants
+- Improved advice on the website & in emails for seedling plug plants

-• Fixed our phones lines – finally!
+- Fixed our phones lines – that was a nightmare for everyone!